codepath/android_guides/Handling-ProgressBars.md

 ### ActionBar Progress Bar

+**Note:** with API 21 and the latest support v7 library, the [actionbar progress bar has been deprecated](http://stackoverflow.com/a/27090154/313399) in favor of using the Toolbar.

 The ActionBar has built-in progress bar UIs for both indeterminate and result-based progress bars.
 To show an **indeterminate progress** bar on the ActionBar simply requires `setProgressBarIndeterminateVisibility`:

 ```java